aisaac498/PRODIGY_CS_04/README.md

 ## Usage
 - Click "Encryption" to load an image, encrypt it, and save the encrypted image and key.
 - Click "Decryption" to load an encrypted image, load the key, decrypt the image, and save the decrypted image.
-- Use the theme toggle button at the top right to switch between light and dark modes.

 ## License
 This project is licensed under the MIT License.